The Rosetta Foundation

-The Rosetta Foundation is a non-profit organization that promotes social localization, the process of making social services information available to individuals around the world in their native languages.
+The Rosetta Foundation is a nonprofit organization that promotes social localization.
 The Rosetta Foundation was registered as a charitable organization in Ireland.
-It was an offshoot of the Localization Research Centre (LRC) at the University of Limerick, Ireland, and of the Centre for Next Generation Localization (CNGL), a research initiative supported by the Irish government.
+It was an offshoot of the Localization Research Centre (LRC) at the University of Limerick, Ireland, and of the Centre for Next Generation Localization's (CNGL) research initiative, supported by the Irish government.

 The Rosetta Foundation developed the Service-Oriented Localization Architecture Solution (SOLAS), whereby volunteer translators and not-for-profit organizations contribute to the translation and distribution of materials for language localization.
 The first preview of Translation Exchange, now called SOLAS Match, was given on 17 May 2011; the first pilot project using SOLAS Match was launched on 20 October 2012.
-The Rosetta Foundation launched the Translation Commons (or "Trommons") on 18 May 2013.
+The Rosetta Foundation launched Translation Commons (or "Trommons") on 18 May 2013.

-On 15 June 2017, the Rosetta Foundation merged with Translators without Borders (TWB).
+On 15 June 2017, The Rosetta Foundation merged with Translators Without Borders (TWB).
 The two now operate jointly under the TWB name.
 This merger was announced at a Localization World conference in Barcelona.

-Origin of name

 The foundation was named after the Rosetta Stone.

-Goals and aims
+Goals

-The Rosetta foundation aims to provide infrastructure for translation and localization, and to use this to remove language barriers and provide access to information.
-Their goal is that this access to information will relieve poverty, support healthcare and develop education.

-The Rosetta Foundation aimed to provide information to as many people as possible in their languages.
-The core concept was outlined in a paper published by organization founder Reinhard Schaler: Information Sharing across Languages.
+As outlined in a paper published by organization founder Reinhard Schaler: Information Sharing across Languages, The Rosetta foundation stated aims is to provide infrastructure for translation and localization.